Paolo Imbalzano

 Change is possible, but not forced

-Meeting what you bring with care and acceptance does not mean assuming that everything is okay as it is.
-It means meeting what is here with enough honesty and support for change to become possible, so that your life can move towards something more fulfilling.
+Meeting what you bring with care does not mean assuming that everything is okay as it is.

-More room to be yourself
+More room to live from the inside

 For some people, survival has meant becoming very good at fitting in, keeping the peace, anticipating others, suppressing needs, or losing touch with what they feel and want.